 The University of Medical Sciences and Technology (UMST) was established in 1995 in El Riyadh Area (Khartoum State).
 It aims to develop competent and socially responsible professionals and lifelong learners in an environment that promotes excellence in the academic core processes of teaching, learning, and research and community service.

-The University of Rwanda (UR) was established by the Government of Rwanda in 2013.
-It is a singular, multi-campus institution offering a wide range of academic studies.
+The Government of Rwanda established the University of Rwanda (UR) in 2013.
+It is a single, multi-campus institution offering a wide range of academic studies.
 As such, it provides opportunities for students to pursue a variety of programs and to undertake their studies at different locations across the country, both through classes at designated campuses and through access to distance learning.

-The Catholic University of Zimbabwe (CUZ) was opened in August 1999, it provides Holistic education in a christian environment in its teaching, research and service programs to all irrispective of religion, nationality or any other designations.
-The univeristy now has four campuses, Harare, Chinhoyi, Bulawayo and Mutare.
+The Catholic University of Zimbabwe (CUZ) was opened in August 1999.
+It provides Holistic education in a Christian environment in its teaching, research, and service programs to all, irrespective of religion, nationality, or any other designations.
+The university now has four campuses, Harare, Chinhoyi, Bulawayo and Mutare.

 Jacky Felly Nafack Institute of Technology (JFN-IT) is a Cameroonian University Institute that trains young Cameroonians taking into account the specificities of local constraints and needs, but also international standards.
 Its vision is aimed at strengthening the local economy.
-The proposed training courses are based on technology and meet the needs of national and local socio-economic sectors
+The advanced training courses are based on technology and meet the needs of national and local socio-economic sectors.